 The post-operative dilation and work we do is imperative to success of this operation.
 It takes two to tango here and we want our clients to make sure they understand this a symbiotic relationship.
 Of note, most are about 80-95% healed by the 6-8 week mark.
 This then brings us into the final stretch, literally.
 The next month is all about anal play with a set of butt plugs.
 There isn’t a huge time commitment, but it does require 2-3 nights a week with a 3-5 minute session each time, either mechanically or sexually, to get friction across our scar line.

 This encourages strengthening, distention, and forming aesthetics.
 The best part of all is the Botox, which is so helpful for getting one back into the bottoming world—not only quickly, but efficiently.
 Finally, by the end of the second month, one is back and beyond where they want to be on the defecation and sexual front.
 Of course, fisting and larger toys will take a little longer.
 During this entire process, Bespoke Surgical now has an in-house physical therapist who specializes in the pelvic floor, which will help one achieve all these milestones and goals.
 It’s a long, but necessary process to set the stage for successful engagements and planning for the longevity of the future.

 How long do anal fissures take to heal?

 This depends on the severity and if it’s a recurring issue.
 If it’s an acute fissure and it’s treated within a short period of time, you should start healing in about five days.
 The full resolution can take up to two weeks.
-If no improvement is noted or if it’s persisting longer than what’s stated above, a thorough re-evaluation should be performed.
+If no improvement is noted or if it’s persisting longer than what’s stated above, a thorough re-evaluation should be performed by a doctor.

 With chronic issues and repeat offenders, the likelihood of improvement diminishes the more times a fissure develops.
 This should be noted on the initial examination and may sway the treatment directly to surgical options.